interspecifics/Tbot_writer-/README.md

 3. **API errors**:
    - Check your API keys in `config.py`
    - Ensure you have internet connection for cloud models
+   - The program will prompt you for API keys when needed

 4. **Virtual environment issues** (macOS):
    ```bash